thingsSDK/guides.thingssdk.com/examples/using_a_button.md

 espruino:  D5 pin mode = input_pullup # <--- hmmmmm
 ```

-The console reports that `D5`'s pin mode is unsurprising. `input_pullup` is the default mode for `D5` on an ESP8266.
-You can read more about the difference between input and input_pulldown [on this helpful stackoverflow](http://electronics.stackexchange.com/questions/67007/whats-the-difference-between-input-and-input-pullup).
+The console reports that `D5`'s pin mode seems ok. `input_pullup` is the default mode for `D5` on an ESP8266*.

+*You can read more about the difference between input and input_pulldown [on this helpful stackoverflow](http://electronics.stackexchange.com/questions/67007/whats-the-difference-between-input-and-input-pullup).

 Well something fishy must be happening.
 If we read the whole Espruino documentation, [we'd eventually find this](http://www.espruino.com/Reference#l__global_digitalWrite):